-Built in obsolescence or planned obsolescence is a policing of designing or planning a product with a limited useful life.
+Built-in obsolescence or planned obsolescence is a policing of designing or planning a product with a limited useful life.
 Making it obsolete, unfashionable and no longer functional.
-This process has been one of the key ideals for a supplier and business.
+This process has been one of the key ideas for a supplier and business.
 They make huge profits off us because it pressures the consumer to buy the latest model.
 This leads the consumer to buy off the same manufacturer or go elsewhere who could also use planned obsolescence.
-Planned obsolescence is a terrible waste of resources, power, effort and takes away the potential we could have used else where.
+Planned obsolescence is a terrible waste of resources, power, effort and takes away the potential we could have used elsewhere.

-Planned obsolescence was originated in the United states during 1924.
+Planned obsolescence was originated in the United States in 1924.
 General Motors head Akfred P. Sloan Jr. suggested an annual model-year design that convinced car owners that they need a new car replacement every year.
 Critics called his strategy planned obsolescence.
 Many other businesses could not afford a yearly re-styling and went out of business.
-But still, there were reports of faulty parts to there vehicles.
+But still, there were reports of faulty parts to their vehicles.

 There are many types of planned obsolescence.
-Many manufactures use a combination of them.
+Many manufacturers use a combination of them.
 Contrived durability is a strategy to shorten the product’s life.
 Prevention of repairs, to ensure that you will eventually need to buy a new one.
-They create a desirability in there new products, so there is always going to be a style obsolescence in your product in due time.
-The technology in your product is changed in the model, which creates a programmed obsolescence.
+They create desirability in their new products, so there is always going to be style obsolescence in your product in due time.
+The technology in your product is changed in the model, which creates programmed obsolescence.

 Facts about planned obsolescence and anything relating to it:

 - A real lightbulb cartel lowered the average lifespan of a bulb to 1,000 hours in order to boost sales in the 1920s.

 - The broken display glass is not covered by any warranty.